software-mansion/react-native-gesture-handler/README.md

   npm install --save react-native-gesture-handler
 ```

 II (**Android**).
+Follow the steps below:
+ > By default Gesture Handler library require that you change your main activity code on Android.
+This may not be possible if you use one of the native navigation libraries.
+If this is the case please refer to [this document](NATIVE_NAVIGATORS.md) to learn how can you get the library set up.

 Update your main activity (or wherever you create an instance of `ReactActivityDelegate`), so that it overrides the method responsible for creating a `ReactRootView` instance.
 Then use a root view wrapper provided by this library:
 ```java
 // Don't forget imports
 import com.facebook.react.ReactActivityDelegate;